Whit finished the rest of his coffee as he saw Suzu enter the room. “Good morning, Suzu. How did you sleep?”

 “Thank you.
 I love anything having to do with physics or engineering.”

 Jason’s phone rang, cutting Suzu off.
-Jason eyed the number and recognized that it was Marshall Burton’s.
+Jason eyed the number and recognized that it was Arthur Burton’s.

 “I’m sorry Suzu, but this is a very important call.
 I have to take it.”